elugens/hello-javascript/docs/general-javascript-questions/js-classes/javascript-mixins.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A mixin is a class containing methods that can be used by other classes without a need to inherit from it.
+  <div><strong>Interview Response:</strong> A mixin is a object containing methods that can be used by other classes without a need to inherit from it.
 In other words, a mixin provides methods that implement a certain behavior, but we do not use it alone, we use it to add the behavior to other classes.</div><br />
   <div><strong>Technical Response:</strong> In JavaScript we can only inherit from a single object.
 There can be only one [[Prototype]] for an object.
 And a class may extend only one other class.
 That is a limiting factor in class inheritance that may require the use of a mixin.
 A mixin is a class containing methods that can be used by other classes without a need to inherit from it.
 In other words, a mixin provides methods that implement a certain behavior, but we do not use it alone, we use it to add the behavior to other classes.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />